lichray/container_incomplete/paper/incomplete.md

 Thanks to the library implementers who helped refine the idea, run my test code, and review the patches and the wording.

-Special thanks go to Jonathan Wakely, who helped reviewing this paper and evaluated the wording word by word, over and over.
+Special thanks go to Jonathan Wakely, who reviewed this paper many times, and Richard Smith, who wrote the new wording.